Code-Institute-Submissions/instruments-of-the-orchestra/README.md

 ## Deployment

+This project was coded using VS Code using the following steps from [Visual Studio Code Docs](https://code.visualstudio.com/docs/editor/github):

+1. Opened Github and created a new repository.
+2. Opened source control on VS Code and selected "Clone Repository".
+3. When prompted, I signed in to my GitHub account on VS Code.
+4. Searched for the new repository created on GitHub and selected the repository to clone.
+5. After the repository was successfully cloned to my computer, I started creating files and folders.
+6. I then used the command line to commit and push changes to the GitHub repository.

 ### GitHub Pages

 The project was deployed to GitHub Pages using the following steps:

 1. After pushing the project to GitHub, I opened the GitHub site and logged in.
-2. After logging in, I located the repository for the project:
+2. After logging in, I located the repository for the project: [https://github.com/KirstChat/instruments-of-the-orchestra](https://github.com/KirstChat/instruments-of-the-orchestra)
 3. At the top of the repository, I clicked on the "Settings" button.
 4. On the settings page, I scrolled down to the "GitHub Pages" section.
 5. Under "Source", I selected "Master Branch" from the dropdown menu.